oroinc/documentation/backend/api/filters.rst

 Filters
 =======

-This chapter provides information on the existing filters and illustrates how to create them.
+This chapter provides information on the existing filters and illustrates how to create new filters.

 Filters are used to limit a set of data or request additional information returned by the API.